-Yellowhead County has partnered with the municipalities of Edson and Hinton to provide a state-of-the art 911 dispatch centre to its residents.
-In 2007, the dispatch centre was moved into the Yellowhead County administration building with new technology and equipment that allowed for an improved level of service.
+Yellowhead County has partnered with the municipalities of Edson and Hinton to provide a state-of-the-art 911 dispatch centre to its residents.
+In 2007, the Yellowhead Regional Communications Centre was moved into the Yellowhead County administration building with new technology and equipment that allowed for an improved level of service.
 These upgrades included a computer-aided dispatch and electronic mapping system, which allows the dispatcher to see the location of the caller and a new radio system to keep communications in place with the fire services that are dispatched from the centre.

-Yellowhead County 911 Centre receives approximately 850 9-1-1 calls per month and dispatches for 8 Yellowhead County Fire Stations (Brule, Hinton, Cadomin, Robb, Marlboro, Edson, Peers, Niton, Wildwood and Evansburg) and the towns of Edson and Hinton.
-In case of a power failure, the dispatch is fully equipped with generators and UPS back-up power to ensure that all communications lines remain open.
-The dispatch centre is staffed with 4 full-time dispatchers, 3 casual dispatchers, and a full time supervisor.
+The Yellowhead Regional Communications Centre receives approximately 850 9-1-1 calls per month and dispatches for nine Yellowhead County Fire Stations (Brule, Hinton, Cadomin, Robb, Marlboro, Edson, Peers, Niton, Wildwood and Evansburg) and the towns of Edson and Hinton.
+In the case of a power failure, the dispatch is fully equipped with generators and UPS backup power to ensure that all communications lines remain open.
+The dispatch centre is staffed with 6 full-time dispatchers, 2 casuals, and one full-time supervisor.

 When you should call 911: